 The project has the potential to empower and transform local policy and decision-making processes through our open knowledge platform.
 Following the global responses we have received, we believe that the time is right for an expanded effort rooted in various locations, in order to refine locally-adapted policy models, validated by local input and experience.
 A truly open Internet doesn’t only depend on the interconnection of bottom-up open technologies, but also requires policy frameworks that are favourable to their adoption and maintenance.
 Cities, regions, nation-states and supra-national entities will be able to benefit from collaborative open policy-making, learning from each other’s experiences.

 What progress have you made so far?

-The Commons Transition web platform is now opening this project to the global commons by creating a series of non-region specific policy documents.
+The Commons Transition web platform offers the global commons a series of non-region specific policy documents.
 We share these in order to give an overview of the many precedents and possibilities pointing toward a fairer societal order, and inspire civil society collectives at the local, regional, national and global levels to adapt them to their particular contexts.

 What would be a successful outcome for Commons Transition?

 We’re working to make it possible to not only adopt but to adapt a policy-making platform where the emerging social needs and proposals of the sharing, P2P, commons, open data, free culture, and other ‘open’ movements can express their needs for policy support.
 Ideally, this platform will become a repository of policy proposals, offering a means of evaluation and cross-learning as well as mutual support in advancing the legal and policy infrastructures that would enable an open society based on open technological infrastructures.
 The platform welcomes officials, citizens, policy makers, advocacy movements, and hackers to easily find prior proposals and experiences and build upon them.

 Our team members and network live and work in many different parts of the world.

 How do I get involved?